Health Care Law and You

 - Use the Health Insurance Marketplace.2 You can also obtain health insurance through the Health Insurance Marketplace.
 Pennsylvania has a federally facilitated marketplace.

-If you do not have health coverage in 2017 and do not qualify for an exemption, you may be required to pay a penalty when filing your 2017 taxes:
+If you do not have health coverage in 2018 and do not qualify for an exemption, you may be required to pay a penalty when filing your 2018 taxes (you’ll pay whichever is higher):

 - 2.5 percent of your yearly household income3